 India has a busy and growing practice primarily in the Court of Protection and health and social care, but also accepts instructions in a wide range of other areas, including licensing and housing.

 India has been commended by Judges for being ‘thoroughly professional and capable’, ‘very experienced’, making ‘sensible’, ‘cogent’, ‘focused’ and ‘logical’ arguments, as well as being ‘persuasive’, ‘articulate, structured and effective in her submissions’.

-India regularly received repeat instructions, and is noted for her dedication to her cases, as well as quickly establishing a good rapport with her clients.
+India regularly receives repeat instructions, and is noted for her dedication to her cases, as well as quickly establishing a good rapport with her clients.
 Instructing solicitors have acknowledged her ‘sensitive’, ‘conscientious’, ‘proactive’ and ‘personable’ approach, ‘impeccable work’, ‘extremely thorough’ preparation, forensic attention to detail, being an ‘exceptional advocate’, acting ‘in a way which is far beyond her call’, and that ‘she truly cares about the client and their interests’.

 Outside of practice, India enjoys contributing to Lincoln’s Inn, and is a regular tutor at Lincoln’s Inn’s students’ residential weekends.
-She has been noted by a Bencher of Lincoln’s Inn, to have ‘demonstrated a real commitment to the wider role of members of the Bar’
+She has been noted by a Bencher of Lincoln’s Inn, to have ‘demonstrated a real commitment to the wider role of members of the Bar’.

 - Court of Protection

 India practises in a wide range of areas in Court of Protection work, including health and welfare, and property and affairs.

 India regularly acts on behalf of Local Authorities in section 16 and 21A proceedings brought under the Mental Capacity Act 2005, which concern deprivations of liberty, and issues in section 16 proceedings, involving residency, care and contact.
 Her cases concern adults and children transitioning into adult social care.